Overlay

 Young couple look over a diagram received from a house survey

-Home surveys are completed by qualified surveyors.
-Most are members of the Royal Institution of Chartered Surveyors (RICS).
-This means they abide by certain standards, such as having professional indemnity insurance.
+Many surveyors are members of professional bodies like the RICS.
+This means they meet certain standards, such as having professional indemnity insurance.

 • You can search for a surveyor on the RICS website